Stuffed Güero Chile Peppers (Chiles Güeros Rellenos)

 Fill the chiles with the meat and vegetable mixture, pressing gently.
 Close the opening with cocktail sticks if needed.
 Coat in flour and beaten egg and fry in oil until golden.
 Alternatively, bake at 180°C for 15 minutes without coating.

-💡 The baked version is lighter and better respects the chile's flavour.
+💡 The baked version is lighter and better respects the chile's flavor.

 - 5